vectordotdev/vector/docs/usage/configuration/sinks/aws_cloudwatch_metrics.md

 `optional` `default: true` `type: bool`

 Enables/disables the sink healthcheck upon start.
+See [Health Checks](#health-checks) for more info.

 ### namespace